sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Already settled on a boilerplate?
 Check out the list of [Awesome React Components](/awesome-react-components) and start building without all the experimentation and research.

 Contributions via comments welcome.
-The best React and React Native Boilerplates will be moved into the article body and the `nofollow` removed.
+The best React and React Native Boilerplates will be moved into the article body and the [`nofollow`][^2] removed.
 {: .notice--info }

 # React